Biological Sciences

 Can enroll if Class is Senior

-BIOL 485 Physiology of Micro-organisms 3 Credit Hours
+BIOL 485 Physiology and Biochemistry of Microorganisms 4 Credit Hours

 Prerequisite(s): BIOL 140 and CHEM 225*